-- Mathematics Less than Level 3 on FSA Math for Grade 4.
-If state assessments are not available: level 1 or 2 level on the current fall STAR Math screener. - English/Language Arts Less than Level 3 on FSA ELA for Grade 4.
+Mathematics Less than Level 3 on FSA Math for Grade 4.
+If state assessments are not available: level 1 or 2 level on the current fall STAR Math screener.

+English/Language Arts Less than Level 3 on FSA ELA for Grade 4.
 If state assessments are not available: Multiple data points consisting of prior FSA results, prior and/or current STAR Reading results and prior year PMP tier level.

+Science

-Science Science Focus Assessments- Cut scores for PMP's will reference an equivalent percentage of students who show non-proficiency on current and/or previous benchmark assessments.
+Science Focus Assessments The district selected progress monitoring tool-Cut scores for PMP's will reference an equivalent percentage of students who show non-proficiency on current and/or previous benchmark progress monitoring assessments.